 None on myself.
-I arose too abruptly, and once out of my burrow, in the presence of the sun, I had no thought for anything except my defeat.
+I arose too abruptly, and once out of my Burrow, in the presence of the Sun, I had no thought for anything except my defeat.
 I barely felt the indisposition that ordinarily attends our awakening.
 I had neither vertigo, nor was my head heavy.
-We must make a painful effort, when we recover our senses, to purge ourselves of all this autumnal fat, which is transformed into water, and from which some claim that we live during the sleep of the Long Night.
-It is very likely that it happened this time like always; but I remember nothing of it.
+We must undertake a painful effort, when we recover our senses, to purge ourselves of all this autumnal fat, which is transformed into water, and from which some claim that we live during the sleep of the Long Night.
+It is very likely that it happened this time like alway; but I remember nothing of it.
 Nor do I recall getting over the suffering occasioned by the pricks and itches of the blood as it warms up.
 I suffered from hunger, but only on the second or third day.
 Otherwise, all is drowned in the shame of this awakening.

-One must, I think, possess a very free spirit to observe oneself, in the morning, at the moment when one awakes; it is more difficult than in the evening, when one goes to sleep.
+One must, I think, possess a very detached spirit to observe oneself, in the morning, at the moment when one awakes; it is more difficult than in the evening, when one goes to sleep.
 In the evening, the normal state is wakefulness, on which sleep gains little by little.
 Between lapses into slumber, there are moments of lucidity; one feels sleep coming.
 In the morning, it is the opposite; the normal state then is sleep, and by the time one’s mind is sufficiently lucid to be able to observe oneself, one is already awake.
 In the evening, it is possible to espy the onset of the phenomenon; in the morning, it is possible to follow only its conclusion.
-For science, the conclusion is not worth as much as the onset.
+For Science, the conclusion is not worth as much as the onset.
 It is the first glimmer that one must seize.

-What I observed in Nature may be reduced to two points: sun and snow.
+What I observed in Nature may be reduced to two points: Sun and Snow.

-As far as the snow is concerned, there was more of it than I had ever seen.
+As far as the Snow is concerned, there was more of it than I had ever seen.
 The little valley where flowers the Golden Clover was completely filled; it remains so.
 A certain boulder, at the foot of the rocks, measuring at least ten Marmot heights, is covered.
 To find green shoots we must descend to a level just above the first dwellings of Man.
-The majority of Marmots had to open a gallery in the snow in order to leave their burrows.
-I had no need, because mine is dug almost on the edge of the precipice, where the wind prevents the snow from building up.
+The majority of Marmots had to open a gallery in the Snow in order to leave their Burrows.
+I had no need, because mine is dug almost on the edge of the precipice, where the wind prevents the Snow from building up.
 But three pawsteps to the rear, all was white.

 M.02.01.04.07 / M.062

-The south wind is raging; the snow is melting and cracking everywhere.
+The south wind is raging; the Snow is melting and cracking everywhere.
 The streams will soon be torrents, the waterfalls cataracts.
 I have passed a large part of my day, sitting before my hole, watching the avalanches, on the other side of the valley.
 It was rapid fire.
 There is no greater spectacle when it is possible to observe it from a place of safety and from the elevation of a conscience that is at rest.
-Other Marmots make a game of it.
+Other Marmots make sport of it.
 So too did I, once upon a time.
 Nature used to amuse me; today I contemplate her.